Minejerik/omegaflightprotocol/PROTOCOL.md

 #### Common Messages
 Most of these messages are used types in other messages, they are not to be sent raw.

+##### `ofcommon.Location`
+Generic location message, contains lat, long, and altitude.
+Altitude is in feet.

+##### `ofcommon.Waypoint`
+A waypoint used in mission mode, used as part of a `Mission` message, contains a location, and a possible action to be performed at that waypoint.

+##### `ofcommon.WaypointIndex`
+Used to index waypoints as part of a `Mission` message, it just contains the index of the waypoint in the list of waypoints inside of a mission.

+##### `ofcommon.Action`
+This represent an action to be performed at a waypoint, once it is reached.
+It contains an `ActionType` enum, it also contains pin number and sleep time attributes, which are used for the `PIN_TRIGGER` and `SLEEP` action types respectively.

+##### `ofcommon.Mission`
+Represents a mission for the client to perform during mission mode.
+It contains a list of waypoints, as well as an index, this index is used mostly as an ID for that specific mission.
+This index does not need to be incremental, and can be any number to the 32-bit integer limit.

+##### `ofcommon.MissionIndex`
+This message just contains the index of a mission, it used to communicate saved/cached missions to the server.

+##### `ofcommon.Command`
+See client & server behaviour.
+Represents a command, that the receiver must carry out.

+##### `ofcommon.Error`
+See client & server behaviour.
+Just used to represent an error, mostly behaviour errors, but can also be protocol errors.

 #### Procedures